adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 in Unicode (either UTF-8 or UTF-16), you are ready to begin using the application to do adaptation work immediately.
-If your legacy encoding uses only standard characters known to your operating system's codepage, then Adapt It WX Unicode will be able to correctly convert your legacy source language data to unicode when you input it.
+If your legacy encoding uses only standard characters known to your operating system's codepage, then Adapt It WX Unicode should be able to correctly convert your legacy source language data to unicode when you input it.